-It is part of a global network of 669 biosphere reserves that share the UNESCO ‘Man and biosphere’ (MAB) programme’s objective to protect and sustainably develop as an example historically formed cultural landscapes.
+This historically formed cultural landscape is part of a global network of 738 biosphere reserves in 134 countries that share the UNESCO ‘Man and the Biosphere’ (MAB) programme’s objective to protect and sustainably develop natural areas in harmony with human needs.

-The section in Brandenburg extends along 70 kilometres (ca. 43.5 miles) of the Elbe, from the border with Saxony-Anhalt to shortly before the gates of Dömitz in Mecklenburg-West Pommerania.
-The Brandenburg Elbe River Landscape Biosphere Reserve comprises about 53,000 hectares (ca. 131,000 acres).
+The section in the state Brandenburg extends along 70 kilometres (43 miles) of the Elbe, from the border with Saxony-Anhalt to shortly before the gates of Dömitz in Mecklenburg-West Pommerania.
+The Brandenburg Elbe River Landscape biosphere reserve comprises about 53,000 hectares (131,000 acres).

 Together with many partners, we preserve and shape the region's shared natural and cultural heritage.

 We are committed to preserving and improving the natural foundations of life as a home for all.